Projects-in-Programming/specommender/ETHICS.md

 4. **Respect for Intellectual Property**: The content on websites is often protected by copyright laws.
 Scraping and using this content without permission can infringe on intellectual property rights.
 I only scrape data that is publicly available and do not use it for commercial purposes without proper authorization.
 I give credit to the original sources where applicable.

+### Edited after 2nd Project was graded
+What data are Scraped:
+- Name of Glass
+- Price of Glass
+- Link to the product
+- Color choices available

+  All these data are publicly avialiable in the website.
+And they do not contain any personal information.

 By following the guidelines above, I conducted web scraping in an ethical and responsible manner.